 - Quarterly financial reports shall be prepared no later than 20 days following the end of each quarter.

 - Financial records will be posted on the School’s website in accordance with the Financial Transparency Act.

 4.2 Reporting A summarized total of revenues and expenditures of the Academy and the Collaborative funds shall be provided to the respective Boards at each regular meeting.

-4.3 Budget Every February the GVA Principal and GVCC Chief Executive Officer shall meet with the Chief Financial Officer for the purpose of developing the budgets for the following school year.
+4.3 Budget Every February the GVA Principal and GVAC Executive Director shall meet with the Chief Financial Officer for the purpose of developing the budgets for the following school year.

-- Proposed Academy and Collaborative budgets will be given to the GVCC Budget Committee, comprised of the treasurers of each board, for input.
+- Proposed Academy and Collaborative budgets will be given to the GVAC Budget Committee, comprised of the treasurers of each board, for input.

-- The Principal shall present the proposed new budgets to the Global Village Academy Board and the Chief Executive Officer to the GVCC Board of Directors by June 30th, with the preliminary budgets to be given to the appropriate authorizers when requested.
+- The Principal shall present the proposed new budgets to the Global Village Academy Board and the Executive Director to the GVAC Board of Directors by June 30th, with the preliminary budgets to be given to the appropriate authorizers when requested.